ErrorRadar: Benchmarking Complex Mathematical Reasoning of Multimodal Large Language Models Via Error Detection: Experiments and Analysis

-\textbf{Finding \#3: MLLMs with strong overall performance tend to handle STEP easier than CATE.} From Table \ref{tab:main result}, the best open-source MLLMs, such as InternVL2-76B, and the best closed-source MLLMs, like GPT-4o, exhibit a tendency where their STEP performance surpasses that of CATE.
-This trend holds even for human performance, where accuracy on STEP is higher (69.8\%) compared to CATE (60.7\%).
+\textbf{Finding \#3: MLLMs with strong overall performance tend to handle STEP easier than CATE.} From Figures \ref{fig:cate_performance_bar_top10} and \ref{fig:step_performance_bar_top10}, the best open-source MLLMs, such as InternVL2-76B, and the best closed-source MLLMs, like GPT-4o, exhibit a tendency where their STEP performance surpasses that of CATE.
+This trend holds even for human performance, where accuracy on STEP is higher (69.8\%) compared to recall on CATE (60.7\%).
 The reason for this disparity is likely that identifying the error step is inherently easier, as it involves localizing a specific point of failure.
 On the other hand, categorizing the error requires more complex reasoning and contextual understanding to classify the nature of the error, which adds difficulty.
-This mirrors the challenges in object detection, where identifying the object is often simpler than fully understanding its attributes or behavior \citep{zou2023object,jiao2021new}.
+This mirrors the settings in object detection, where localization (\textit{i.e.,} predicting where an object is) is relatively simpler than classification (\textit{i.e.,} predicting what an object is) \citep{zou2023object,jiao2021new}.
+To improve the performance of error categorization tasks, MLLMs need to better understand the relationship between the problem itself and the steps where errors occur.
+Thus, modeling this part of the relationship can be a focus in the design of training data \citep{shi2024continual,song2025prmbench}.

-\textbf{Finding \#4: CAL is the easiest category for MLLMs, while KNOW is the most difficult.} CAL is the category with the highest performance among most MLLMs (excluding those with exceptional values), which could be attributed to the structured and deterministic nature of calculations, where errors often result in clear, quantifiable deviations from expected outcomes, making them more straightforward to detect \citep{lewkowycz2022solving,kojima2022large}.
+\textbf{Finding \#4: CAL is the easiest category for MLLMs, while KNOW is the most difficult.} CAL is the category with the highest F1 performance among most MLLMs, which could be attributed to the structured and deterministic nature of calculations, where errors often result in clear, quantifiable deviations from expected outcomes, making them more straightforward to detect \citep{lewkowycz2022solving,kojima2022large}.
 Conversely, KNOW stands out as the most challenging category, suggesting that MLLMs struggle significantly with tasks requiring deep factual understanding and contextual reasoning.
 The complexity of knowledge errors likely stems from the need for comprehensive domain expertise, which current MLLMs may not fully encapsulate yet.
-Even human performance reflects this trend, with knowledge error scoring notably lower than other categories, albeit with higher accuracy than MLLMs, highlighting the inherent difficulty of this task for both humans and AI \citep{kandpal2023large,feng2023trends}.